 Of all the popular social media channels, I’d say that Twitter is probably the most

-intimidating.
+intimidating to buy instant twitter followers.
 But once you learn its unique language of tweets, hashtags, and handles, Twitter opens up a world of opportunities to promote your cause or business.
 For those of you new to Twitter or new to using it for business, here are eight best practices to help you find your footing.

 - DO NOT use Auto Direct Messages (Auto-DM’s).
 Generic automated messages such as, “Thanks for following me… please follow me on Facebook” are impersonal as well as a waste of time and opportunity to connect with someone one-on-one.
 Instead, when someone follows you on Twitter, use personalized DM’s to transition a follower to a business friend.